yugabyte/yugabyte-db/docs/content/latest/drivers-orms/_index.md

 Connect applications to YugabyteDB databases using Yugabyte-supported drivers, ORMs, and application development frameworks.

-YugabyteDB supports <b>Smart Language Drivers</b> which enables the clients applications to connect to all nodes of the YugabyteDB cluster by eliminating the need for external load balancers.
-All of the YugabyteDB Smart Driver libraries are actively maintained, and receive bug fixes, performance enhancements, and security patches.
-The YugabyteDB Smart Drivers have the following features:
+YugabyteDB <b>smart language drivers</b> enable client applications to connect to YugabyteDB clusters without the need for external load balancers.
+YugabyteDB smart drivers have the following features:

 - YugabyteDB Drivers are <b>cluster-aware</b>.
 Drivers have the knowledge of all the data nodes in the YugabyteDB cluster which eliminates the need for an external load balancer.
 - YugabyteDB Driver are [topology-aware](/latest/deploy/multi-dc/), which is essential for geographically-distributed applications.
 The driver is able to connect to YugabyteDB servers that are part of different geo-locations seamlessly without need of an external load balancer.